UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     It begins with a dot and is a hidden file so will only show up with `ls -a` rather than `ls`.
 You can copy this across into your current home again.
 You may have put module load and unload commands in it, so are now getting module conflicts when your jobs run since otherwise the modules are still the default ones.

     This also applies to other hidden files or directories you may have, like `.condarc` and `.python3local` where you may have environments defined or packages installed.

+    _After I move my files, will they still be read-only?_

+    No, it is the old filesystem itself that was set to be read-only.
+After you copy your files to the new filesystem, you will be able to edit them in the same way as before.

     **Project/shared spaces/hosted datasets**